SeldonIO/cassava-example/README.md

 The problem with running our code like we did earlier is that it's not accessible to anyone who doesn't have the python script (and all of it's dependencies).
 A good way to solve this is to turn our model into an API.

 Typically people turn to popular python web servers like [Flask](https://github.com/pallets/flask) or [FastAPI](https://github.com/tiangolo/fastapi).
-This is a good approach and gives you lots of flexibility but it also requires you to do a lot of the work yourself.
-You need to impelement routes, set up logging, capture metrics and define an API schema among other things.
+This is a good approach and gives us lots of flexibility but it also requires us to do a lot of the work ourselves.
+We need to impelement routes, set up logging, capture metrics and define an API schema among other things.
 A simpler way to tackle this problem is to use an inference server.
 For this tutorial we're going to use the open source [MLServer](https://github.com/SeldonIO/MLServer) framework.

 MLServer supports a bunch of [inference runtimes](https://mlserver.readthedocs.io/en/stable/runtimes/index.html) out of the box, but it also supports [custom python code](https://mlserver.readthedocs.io/en/stable/user-guide/custom.html) which is what we'll use for our Tensorflow model.